 This is The Elections Centre

-Colin Rallings and Michael Thrasher are now Associate Members of Nuffield College, Oxford, synonymous with the General Election Studies Series co-authored for many years by Sir David Butler.
-This association marks another step in our aim to create a data resource for anyone interested in election data in the UK.
+Colin Rallings and Michael Thrasher are Associate Members of Nuffield College, Oxford.
+The College is synonymous with the General Election Studies Series co-authored for many years by Sir David Butler.
+This association is an important step in our aim to create a resource for local election data in the UK.

-The 2017 Local Elections Handbook is now available (a little later than normal but we’ve been pre-occupied) as hard copy (wire-bound or perfect binding) and/or as a pdf download.
-Send us an email (address below) if you’d like a copy.
+The 2017 Local Elections Handbook is now available as hard copy (wire-bound or perfect binding) and/or as a pdf download.
+Email (address below) if you’d like a copy.

 Exciting new project for Local Election Result enthusiasts…

-Alan Willis who has helped considerably in compiling the Local Elections Database is producing data for the non-county boroughs 1945-1972.
-Alan authored the three volume set of County Borough Results for this period (limited copies are still available if you email us) but is extending local election covereage to the smaller boroughs – Abergavenny to Woking.
-In some cases the results are reasonably good but there is still a great deal to be done so we need your help.
-As more regional and local newspaper archives appear online this is a great project for anyone interested in their own locality or beyond.
+Alan Willis, a major contributor to the Local Elections Database, is busy building data sets for the non-county boroughs 1945-1972.
+Alan compiled the three volume set of County Borough Results for this period (limited copies are still available if you email us) but is extending local election coverage to the smaller boroughs – Abergavenny to Yeovil.

 ALL STOCK MUST GO SALE